xkmato/uvocollab/UvoCollab MVP Task List.md

     - \[ \] The checkout page uses Stripe Elements to collect payment info.
     - \[ \] The amount shown is the full, pre-funded service price37.

-    - \[ \] Payment submission triggers a Firebase Function.
+    - \[ \] Payment submission triggers a Backend.

   - **Status:** To Do

 - **Task 6.3: Backend: processPayment Function (Escrow)**

-  - **Description:** A Firebase Function that creates a Stripe PaymentIntent.
+  - **Description:** A Backend that creates a Stripe PaymentIntent.
 The function must be configured to hold the funds in the platform's Stripe account (acting as escrow) 38383838383838 and _not_ pay out to the Legend immediately.

   - **Dependencies:** Task 6.2
   - **Acceptance Criteria (AC):**